 As of Monday December 17 financial institutions can distribute euro coin bags or “Starter Kits” to the general population.

-January 1: Euro banknotes and coins go into circulation in the 12-nation euro zone.
+January 1: Euro banknotes and coins go into circulation in the 12-nation euro area.
 (See the current euro country list below.)
 The euro can be used along with the traditional currency until the end of February, but consumers get change back in euros only.
 The national currency is no longer valid for bank accounts or cashless transactions.
-Travelers in the euro zone no longer have to exchange money as they move from one country to another.
+Travelers in the euro area no longer have to exchange money as they move from one country to another.
 Prices are displayed in euros only.

 Postage Stamps – Briefmarken